-The total income tax benefit, net increased approximately \$0.1 million to an income tax benefit, net of \$0.2 million for the three months ended June 30, 2013 from an income tax benefit, net of \$0.1 million for the three months ended June 30, 2012.
-Research and development tax credits recoverable increased by approximately \$80,000 to \$0.3 million for the three months ended June 30, 2013 from \$0.2 million for the three months ended June 30, 2012.
+The total income tax benefit increased approximately \$0.3 million to an income tax benefit of \$0.7 million for the three months ended September 30, 2013 from an income tax benefit of \$0.4 million for the three months ended September 30, 2012.
+Research and development tax credits recoverable increased by approximately \$0.3 million to \$0.7 million for the three months ended September 30, 2013 from \$0.4 million for the three months ended September 30, 2013 from \$0.4 million for the three months ended September 30, 2012.
 The level of tax credits recoverable is linked directly to qualifying research and development expenditure incurred in any one year.
-In the first quarter of 2012, these credits were also restricted to the payroll taxes paid by us to the HMRC in that year.
+Prior to the third quarter of 2012, these credits were restricted to the payroll taxes paid by us to the HMRC in that year.
 However, in July 2012, legislation was passed to eliminate this restriction for the year ended December 31, 2012 and subsequent periods.
+During the three months ended September 30, 2012, we recorded additional tax benefits related to research and development expenditures made in the first two quarters of 2012 as a result of the retroactive application of newly passed legislation.